There are lots of fun memories to be made across Oklahoma City if you’re planning to explore your own backyard for spring break.

 Pet a stingray and catch a live pirate or mermaid show.
 Dive shows, reptile feedings and more fun activities abound at Blue Zoo Aquarium.
 This interactive aquarium is located inside Quail Springs Mall and opens a whole new underwater world up to your kiddo.

 Engage your emerging artist!
 Camp Contemporary offers creative camp experiences for youth artists ages 5 through 12.
 These spring break camps will be held in-person at Oklahoma Contemporary’s socially distanced studios and across their entire campus.
-To ensure a fun, engaging and safe environment, each camp – led by professional local teaching artists and studio assistants – will be limited to 10 students, so don’t procrastinate!
+To ensure a fun, engaging and safe environment, each camp – led by professional local teaching artists and studio assistants.

 Become a junior ranger while learning about OKC’s resiliency.
 The lessons taught at the Oklahoma City National Memorial & Museum are more relevant than ever as our nation works to promote better conversations that move our communities forward.
-Every Oklahoman should experience this sacred place, and while today’s students weren’t alive during the April 1995 bombing, they can greatly benefit by learning the stories of hope, resiliency and Oklahoma Standard – all while earning a National Park Service Junior Ranger badge.
-For additional Spring Break activities, visit this page.
+Every Oklahoman should experience this sacred place.
+While today’s students weren’t alive during the April 1995 bombing, they can greatly benefit by learning the stories of hope, resiliency and Oklahoma Standard – all while earning a National Park Service Junior Ranger badge.

 Walk on the wild side.
-Explore more than 110 acres of animals and gardens, plus go behind the scenes with Wild Encounters and get up close with animal feedings.
-For spring break, the OKC Zoo is partnering with local hotels to offer 50% off admission.
+Explore more than 110 acres of animals and gardens at the Oklahoma City Zoo and Botanical Garden, plus go behind the scenes with Wild Encounters and get up close with animal feedings.
 While the Zoo has plenty of activities to entertain, we’d be remiss not to also mention their neighboring attractions throughout OKC’s Adventure District.
 From the National Cowboy & Western Heritage Museum to Science Museum Oklahoma and the USA Softball Hall of Fame Complex and Museum, there’s no shortage of top-notch attractions, many with special spring break camps and programming.

 Tweens & Teens (10 and Up)

 Get Inspired by an Icon.
-One of OKC’s newest attractions, the Oklahoma Contemporary Arts Center, is a must-see.
-Their latest exhibit Ed Ruscha: OKLA is the first to focus on the iconic artist’s Oklahoma roots — his family, his upbringing and how he discovered his calling as an artist.
-It is also, remarkably, his first solo museum exhibition in his home state.
+The Oklahoma Contemporary Arts Center, is a must-see.
+Their latest exhibit Off the Wall features three Oklahoma-based artists who create large-scale works that come in stunning and unexpected forms using fiber, textiles and mixed media.
 Viewing Oklahoma Contemporary’s exhibits is always free, but does require reserving a timed ticket or guided tour.

 Take fun up a notch at Chisholm Creek.
 This mixed-use development offers adrenaline-pumping activities, plus a cool mix of locally-owned dining and retail favorites.
 Work up an appetite at iFly Indoor Skydiving, Topgolf or Red Door Escape Room and then mosey on over to one of 20 tasty dining options.